Off-Narrative-Labs/Tuxedo/README.md

 # Tuxedo DEX Tutorial

-This hands-on tutorial will guide Runtime developers through writing their first UTXO-based runtime with Tuxedo
+This hands-on tutorial guides developers in writing their first UTXO-based Substrate runtime with Tuxedo, using a Decentralized Exchange as an example topic.

-We will implement a runtime with two fungible tokens and an decentralized exchange between those tokens based on an order book.
-To get familiar with the concepts of an order book se [TODO link from slides]().
+This repository is also the canonical template from which we encourage new projects to begin their Tuxedo runtimes.

-## How to Use this Tutorial
+## Use as a Tutorial

 We learn best by doing!
 This this tutorial guides you through the process of writing your runtime.